janvaclavik/govar/README.md

 # govar

-`govar` is a flexible, zero-dependency Go variable inspector and pretty-printer.
+`govar` is a flexible and user-friendly Go variable inspector and pretty-printer.

 It helps you **visualize Go data structures** deeply and colorfully.
 Dump variables to stdout, collect structured debug strings, render HTML dumps for UIs, and even introspect your own codebase with `who`.

 [>] Designed for **debugging**, **exploration**, **documentation**, and **interface analysis**.

+- ✅ Highly readable output
+- ✅ Goroutine safe
 - ✅ Covered with table-driven tests
-- ✅ Goroutine safe
-- ✅ Highly readable output
+- ✅ Type & interface introspection tools
 - ✅ Well-documented
-- ✅ Type & interface introspection tools

 Whether you're debugging, documenting, or just staring into the void of your own data structures — `govar` is here to make sense of it all.